Let's Unpack This: Is Biden's New Website Hot or Am I Just Desperate?

 Racial Equality

 Biden also has a plan to "mobilize across the board to advance racial equity in America."
-That's right: No more covert-but-kind-of-overt, creepy white supremacy implicit in the presidential platform.
+That's right: No more creepy, covert-but-kind-of-overt white supremacy implicit in the presidential platform.

 Now, we have Kamala Harris, a Black and South Asian woman, as our VP!
 Sure, she might have a background in criminal prosecution, and representation doesn't equal reparations, but you know...it's still way, way better than that really disturbing "stand back and stand by" stuff we dealt with for four years.